joaovitorbf/enumpost/README.md

 # EnumPOST
 Quick web user enumeration via HTTP POST requests.

-A single script Python tool for enumerating users on a vulnerable form that uses POST requests.
+A single script Python tool for enumerating users on a vulnerable POST request form.
-Uses multiple parallel processes to quickly send login requests with a username dictionary and check if the page has changed or not, thus finding valid usernames.
+Uses multiple parallel processes to quickly send login requests and check if the page has changed or not, thus finding valid usernames.
 Pretty nice for CTFs.
-This repository also has a simple vulnerable to enumeration PHP pseudo-login form for testing.
+This repository also has a simple vulnerable pseudo-login page for testing.

 ## Installation
+Runs on Python 3 and depends on urllib3 and requests.

     $ git clone https://github.com/joaovitorbf/enumpost.git
     cd ./enumpost
-    pip install -r requirements.txt
+    pip install urllib3 requests

 ## Usage
     enumpost.py [-h] [-c cnt] [-v] [-s]